 Alyssa is a litigation lawyer in Lawson Lundell's Yellowknife office with a broad civil litigation practice, focused on administrative and public law.
 Alyssa represents a range of individual, corporate and government clients ...

-Kai is an associate in the Yellowknife office of Lawson Lundell LLP.
-He practices general civil and commercial litigation.
-He has experience assisting public and private sector clients with commercial disputes, regulatory ...
+Kai is a litigation associate in the Yellowknife office of Lawson Lundell LLP.
+His litigation practice focuses on assisting publicly traded and privately held corporations, and public sector entities with commercial and ...

 Our North of 60 Blog provides commentary on current legal trends and developments, and legislative updates affecting businesses in Northern Canada.